Partnerships: Opening an Enquiry: Effect on Partners' Individual Returns

 In this way all the partners’ returns will remain open until the partnership enquiry is complete and the partnership statement is final.

 The deeming provision does not mean that other non-partnership aspects of a partner’s own personal return are automatically under enquiry.
 The non-partnership aspects of a partner’s return can only be enquired into if a separate enquiry is opened.
-Similarly the completion of an enquiry into the partnership return, which will have the effect of finalising the partner’s partnership income, has no consequence for any separate enquiry into the other parts of the partner’s return covering non-partnership income.
+Similarly the completion of an enquiry into the partnership return, which will have the effect of finalising the partner’s partnership matters, has no consequence for any separate enquiry into the other parts of the partner’s return covering non-partnership matters.

 An enquiry into an individual partner’s personal return under Section 9A does not automatically open up the partnership return for enquiry.
 Neither does it affect the position of the other partners.